 Eligibility Criteria

-Comprehensive RCx projects must be compliant with IPMVP-Option C. Projects should have the expectation of savings greater than 10% utility bill (or sub-metered) energy use.
-The final analysis is expected to have a coefficient of determination (R2) equal to or above 75%.
-Project sponsors should contact the EM&V team for approval of RCx projects that result in less than 10% energy savings and/or R2 less than 75%.
+Comprehensive RCx projects must be compliant with IPMVP Option C. Projects shall meet the model fitness metrics.
+Project sponsors should contact the EM&V team for approval of RCx projects that do not have hourly interval consumption data available or do not meet the model fitness metrics.
 For RCx projects with smaller savings (< 20 kW) where M&V efforts may be cost prohibitive, simplified strategies to reduce M&V costs (e.g., using TRM values for lighting fixture wattage) will be considered with prior EM&V-team approval.

 Baseline Condition

-The baseline condition is the existing building energy use, prior to the engagement of initial retro-commissioning activities.
+The baseline condition is the existing building energy use, prior to the engagement of initial RCx activities.

 High-efficiency Condition

-The high-efficiency condition is the building or system energy use after implementation of retro-commissioning ECMs as agreed upon between the customer, utility, and/or third-party contractors.
+The high-efficiency condition is the building or system energy use after implementation of RCx ECMs, as agreed upon between the customer, utility, and/or third-party contractors.

 Energy and Demand Savings Methodology